 Mistake No. 4: Missing the Trees for the Forest

 Consider the example of the London Underground, where consumer experience data showed authorities that commuters hated waiting for trains.
-Drilling deeper, authorities recognized the most emotional element of any ride was the anxiety riders felt about when the train would actually arrive.
+Drilling deeper, authorities recognized the most emotional element of any ride was the anxiety riders felt about when the train would arrive.

 The simple but powerful fix replaces uncertainty with trust in the consumer’s experience.
 However, train authorities could easily have overlooked this insight, focusing on data related to a range of other factors.

 If your brand is digesting reams of data points about internal operations and customer experience, you might miss the valuable “touchpoint” needle in the data haystack.
-Is your team looking at the big data picture or at specific peak moments, where brand trust could be elevated?
+Is your team looking at the big data picture or at specific peak moments where brand trust could be elevated?

 Trust Tip: Don’t try to analyze everything at once.
 Instead, put yourself in the consumer’s shoes to uncover essential service moments.